 About me – My name is Brenda Malone, historian and museum professional, particularly interested in the Irish Wars of Independence and the idea of nation in Ireland through the centuries.
-I was one of the curators on the NMI’s Soldiers and Chiefs – The Irish at War at Home and Abroad from 1550 to the Present Day, 1913 Lockout – Impact and Aftermath and Recovered Voices: Stories of the Irish at War 1914-1915 exhibitions, and am currently working on the new 1916 Exhibition at Collins Barracks – Proclaiming a Republic: The 1916 Rising.
+I was one of the curators on the NMI’s Soldiers and Chiefs – The Irish at War at Home and Abroad from 1550 to the Present Day, 1913 Lockout – Impact and Aftermath and Recovered Voices: Stories of the Irish at War 1914-1915 exhibitions, and the new 100th Anniversary Exhibition of 1916 at Collins Barracks – Proclaiming a Republic: The 1916 Rising.

 All research, interpretations and opinions on this blog are my own and not those of the National Museum of Ireland.
 This work is not to be reproduced without express permission.

 All photographs are taken by me and are not the work of the NMI Photography Department or professional contractors, unless otherwise stated.